Find Affordable College Courses

 Williamstown, MA

-Williams College did quite well in this year’s ranking of the most popular places for foreign languages and linguistics students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the fringe town of Williamstown, Williams is a private not-for-profit school with a small student population.
+Williams College ranked #10 on this year’s Most Popular Foreign Languages & Linguistics Bachelor’s Degree Schools in the New England Region list.
+Located in the town of Williamstown, Williams is a private not-for-profit school with a small student population.

 Women make up 51% of the foreign languages and linguistics majors at the school.